[Date changed–posted 8/24/22 (replaces 7/30/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish university policy for longevity and hazardous duty pay.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded through the administrative channels to the Chief of Staff and Associate Vice President for administration.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded through administrative channels to the Chief of Staff and Associate Vice President for Administration.

 1. General Policy